eirikeve/python-sghq/README.md

 sparse Gauss-Hermite Quadrature python implementation
 # python-sghq

 Python-implementation of the sparse Gauss-Hermite quadrature (SGHQ) algorithm.
-The SGHQ isbased on Smolyak's sparse grid method.
+The SGHQ is based on Smolyak's sparse grid method.
 The algorithm is used to obtain a numerical rule that approximates integrals over functions with Gaussian kernels.

 ## Installation
 Code available at [https://github.com/eirikeve/python-sghq](https://github.com/eirikeve/python-sghq).